Interested in hiring BDS students?

-Students entering BDS in Spring 2015 or later must complete the Introduction to Practicum (typically in semester 3) before completing the required practicum credits1.
-This 1.0 credit course prepares students for the Practicum and for a "hands-on" learning experience by giving students a framework to define what their learning goals will be when entering an experiential/applied learning situation.
+Students entering BDS in Spring 2015 or later must complete the Introduction to Practicum (typically in semester 3) before completing the required practicum credits.
+This 1.0 credit course prepares students for the Practicum by helping to define what their learning goals will be.

 How many Practicum credits do I need?

-Students must complete a minimum of six (6.0) practicum credits to graduate.
+Students must complete a minimum of six Practicum credits to graduate.

 How do I earn Practicum credits?

-Practical Experience: The following are examples of the types of practical experience students may use as a basis to fulfill their practicum credits: 1) workplace experience, 2) BDS Practicum opportunities, 3) a self-directed project, 4) practice hours earned at the BAC, 5) a BAC Gateway project, and/or 6) an approved "hands-on" course completed at another institution.
+Practical Experience: The following are examples of the types of practical experience students may use to fulfill their Practicum credits: 1) workplace experience, 2) a self-directed project, 3) practice hours earned at the BAC, 4) a BAC Gateway project, and/or 5) an approved hands-on course completed at another institution.

-Documentation of Learning: Students are awarded practicum credits once they have documented what they have learned from (not just what they have done in) their practical experience.
-Students may document their experiential learning in two ways: register for a Practicum Seminar or apply for and be approved to complete Independent Practicum credits.
+Documentation of Learning: Students are awarded Practicum credits once they have documented what they have learned from their practical experience.
+Students may document their experiential learning in two ways: register for a Practicum Seminar or complete Independent Practicum credits.

-1. Practicum Seminar: In the Practicum Seminar, students participate in the classroom while an instructor guides them through a process of examining, assessing, and documenting the learning they have acquired from their "practical experience."
-The Practicum Seminars are typically offered at either 1.5 or 3.0 credits (course designations APL1001 and APL1002 respectively)2.
-The Practicum Seminar credits are included in calculating the student's tuition for the semester.
+1. Practicum Seminar: In the Practicum Seminar, an instructor guides students through a process of examining, assessing, and documenting the learning they have acquired from their Practicum.
+The Practicum Seminars are typically offered at either 1.5 (APL1001) or 3.0 credits (APL1002).

 2. Independent Practicum: Students who feel capable of examining, assessing, and documenting independently what they have learned through their practical experience may apply to submit an Independent Practicum dossier.
-To learn more about this option, students should contact Richard Rozewski (email@example.com) to schedule an appointment.
 Independent Practicum credit may be earned at 1.5, 3.0, 4.5, or 6.0 credits.
-See BAC Tuition and Fees for the Independent Practicum credit fee amount3.

 Where can I find more information?